digitalhealthhack/digitalhealthhack.github.io/groundrules/index.md

 For directions please see [http://www.sbs.ox.ac.uk/contact/directions-park-end-street](http://www.sbs.ox.ac.uk/contact/directions-park-end-street).

 ##Contact Information
 If have a query or concern, please contact a member of the DHOx organising group.
-You may also contact Business School staff and ask to be put in touch with the event organiser — Richie Harrington, or Launchpad curator — James Murray.
+You may also contact Business School staff and ask to be put in touch with the event organiser — Richie Harrington, or Launchpad director — Megan Morys-Carter.

 ##IP
 All submissions remain the intellectual property of the individuals or groups that developed them.
 It is team-members responsibility to check and declare any pre-existing clauses in their employment contract that may have implications with any non-opensource projects developed.
 If you have any concerns about IP, please contact Richie during the weekend.